DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Comparison of 12 open source monitoring tools that have been open sourced in the past two decades](https://mp.weixin.qq.com/s/ByQ3skUrcf1c_DPD4dCbRg)

     The article briefly introduces and analyzes 12 typical open source monitoring tools, and points out their respective advantages and disadvantages.
-    The tools mentioned include the distributed monitoring system Zabbix, the time series database VictoriaMetrics, Prometheus, the cloud-native monitoring and analysis system Nightingale Monitoring, etc.
+    The tools mentioned include the distributed monitoring system Zabbix, the time series database VictoriaMetrics, Prometheus, the cloud native monitoring and analysis system Nightingale Monitoring, etc.

 - [Discussion on the selection and application of cloud native storage tools](https://mp.weixin.qq.com/s/QoVlOe01hGWSYEKS8wfsKw)